 DAY 1: CUSCO- SANTA MARIA (BIKING AND RAFTING)

 DAY 3: SANTA TERESA – AGUAS CALIENTES – (ZIP LINE AND TREKKING)

 DAY 1: CUSCO- SANTA MARIA: BIKING AND RAFTING

 Our transportation will pick up around 8:00 am (Time to be reconfirmed).
-After around 3 hours by bus, we will arrive at the high mountain pass of Malaga (4,350 meters) at 11 am approximate.
-Once in this place, we will start our descent on mountain bikes, descending for about 3 hours, passing through small villages, orchards, rivers, and streams, reaching the town Huamanmarca around 1:30 pm.
-From here our private bus will take the group for 30 minutes to the town of Santa Maria.
-After a short break, we will begin the rafting trip for the next 2 hours, encountering class III and IV rapids.
-Always accompanied by a professional safety kayak to watch over the group until leaving the river.
+After traveling for 3 hours approximately, we will arrive at the high mountain pass of Malaga (4,350 meters) around 11 am.
+From there, we will start our descent on mountain bikes, descending for about 3 hours, passing through small villages, orchards, rivers, and streams, reaching the town Huamanmarca around 1:30 pm.
+From here, our private bus will take the group for 30 minutes to the town of Santa Maria.
+After a short break, we will begin the rafting trip for the next 2 hours, encountering class III and IV rapids, always accompanied by a professional safety kayak to watch over the group until leaving the river.